 - Inositol hexanicotinate (IH) is an “extended-release niacin” sold as “Flush Free Niacin” and has 6 molecules of niacin covalently bonded to one molecule of inositol.
 The IH version of niacin does not produce a flushing effect.
 Studies show that an average of 70% of the dose you take gets absorbed by your body.

 Studies show that the benefits to lowering bad cholesterol with the IH form of niacin are not nearly as effective as free-from niacin.[xxi]
 But user reviews are the opposite of these clinical findings.
-No toxicity is associated with high dose of IH.
+No toxicity is associated with high doses of IH.

 Slo-Niacin®, is sold over the counter.
 Niaspan® is an extended-release niacin formula sold as a prescription drug.